 - Less Effort: While some homeowners may feel up to the task of taking on hardscaping in their yard, it’s a lot of work for most.
 The project tends to take much more time than anticipated and costs can quickly build up, especially if there’s a problem that needs to be resolved.

 - Resale Value: A well designed and well built retaining wall can increase your home’s resale value.
 The wall will improve your landscaping, and letting potential buyers know that it was installed by a professional will give them peace of mind.

 - Aesthetic: A retaining wall is just one aspect of a full landscape design.
-The experts at Circle D Industries will take the full design into account when creating a plan for the retaining wall.
+The experts at Circle D Construction will take the full design into account when creating a plan for the retaining wall.
 In the end, you’ll have a cohesive look that combines landscaping and hardscaping in one beautiful space.